Curtin-Colombo-Programming-Club/Hello-World/README.md

 If you haven’t given enough thought to it, I’d suggest you start now.
 Think about why YOU want to code in the first place.

-Understanding your motivations will help you determine which programming language to start off with, what sorts of projects you want to complete, and ultimately, what you want to make of your skills.
+Understanding your motivations will help you determine which programming language to start with, what sorts of projects you want to complete, and ultimately, what you want to make of your skills.

 A few general uses of coding are that it can help you develop your professional skills.
 Even if you aren’t pursuing a purely technical coding career, it’ll help you gain the ability to grasp abstract concepts and help in problem-solving.